sirlaurie/cloudflare-ddns/README.md

-# cloudflare DDNS python script
+# cloudflare DDNS script

-A tiny python script that updates a cloudflare dns record with your current ip.
+A tiny python and shell script that updates a cloudflare dns record with your current ip.

 Useful for raspberry pi projects for example.